trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

 since when the GDP is lower, the median of suicides/100k is expected to higher than it would be when the GDP is higher.
 However, GDP / capita was not significant in our model, meaning it may not have a significant effect on suicides/100k.
-Similarly, INSERT REGION COMPARISON.
+Surprisingly, North America has a substantially lower suicide rate than other developed regions such as Northern Europe.
 However, region was found to not be significant either.
 We did find that population, sex, and age are all significant predictors of suicides/100k.
 According to our final model, suicide rates are higher for males than they are for females.
 Additionally, as age group